vbookshelf/Simplistic-Epileptic-Seizure-Detector-with-Alarm/README.md

 This solution, using body keypoint locations, is not robust.
 Here are a few alternative ways to approach this problem:

 1- Train a trigger word detection model to detect the Epileptic Cry.
 "Hey Google" and "Hey Siri" are examples of well known trigger words.<br>
-2- Train a model to detect seizure poses in the same way that models are trained to detect deaf sign language signs or to differentiate between cats and dogs.
+2- Train a model to detect seizure poses in the same way that models are trained to detect deaf sign language signs or to differentiate between cats and dogs.<br>
-3- Train a model to detect a seizure facial expression - in the same way that models are trained to detect emtional facial expressions like happy and sad.
+3- Train a model to detect a seizure facial expression - in the same way that models are trained to detect emotional facial expressions like "happy" and "sad".

 <br>